baens/blog.baens.net/content/posts/add-tests-to-jaxrs-setup.md

 # Wrapping up

 Now, if any of this didn't make sense and you want to see it all put together, go over to the [github repository](https://github.com/baens/kotlin-jax-rs-helloworld-with-testing) where this is housed and you should be able to take a look at the full thing working.
 I've created a static list implementation of that data service for one to look at what an actual implementation may look like.

-I've also thrown in a exception handler so you can see exceptions pop up if you actually have any for easier debugging.
+# Bonus: How to log exceptions in Jersey

+If you check out the code on github, you will notice another class way down in the `Application.kt` file.
+This class hooks into Jersey's event system so if a request errors out in an exception, we can observe it.
+Take note this is just for observing if an exception has happened, not actually doing anything with the request.
+If we wanted to handle that, we could create a request mapper, but that is outside of the scope of this particular blog post.